-Up to the date of this report, the Remuneration Committee has reviewed the director's remuneration (if any) for the proposed appointment of Mr. LU Xuefang as Non-executive Director and has made recommendation for the Board.
+During the year, the Remuneration Committee reviewed the director's remuneration (if any) for the proposed appointment of Mr. LU Xuefang as Non-executive Director and made recommendation for the Board.
+It also reviewed current remuneration policies of the Company for its staff and of its Directors by reference to market comparables.